Wootric/slate/source/includes/_custom_fields.md

-# Custom Attributes
+# Custom Properties

-Wootric now allows you to send custom attributes about your customers.
+Wootric now allows you to send custom properties about your customers.
 This will give you the power to segment your users into groups meaningful for your business and report Net Promoter Score analytics for each of those groups.
 For example, if you are an HR management tool, you may want to examine your NPS scores and feedback by employee type (i.e., manager, individual contributor).
 This may give you richer insight into your drivers of satisfaction, and whether these differ by user type.

-## Setting up Custom Attributes
+## Setting up Custom Properties
-> Here's an example of custom attributes set within the Wootric snippet:
+> Here's an example of custom properties set within the Wootric snippet:

 ```javascript
 <!­­ begin Wootric code ­­>